nickcanz/search-go/README.md

 ## Connecting to Elasticsearch

 We're now ready to connect to our Elasticsearch cluster.
+We need three pieces of information: the url, the access key, and the secret key.

-Let's put the necessary info from the `Credentials` page into environment variables via a `.env` file.
+We can get all of this info from `Credentials` page of our cluster.
+We don't want to put this information directly into our code, so let's put the information into environment variables via a `.env` file.

 ```bash
 ES_URL=<base url>